mohammadkazemi/mmd_kzm_anki/postgres/Postgres.md

 The subquery must return exactly one column.
 The ANY operator must be preceded by one of the following comparison operator =, <=, >, <, > and <>
 The ANY operator returns true if any value of the subquery meets the condition, otherwise, it returns false.
-For the sake of this article we will be using the sample DVD rental database, which is explained here and can be downloaded by clicking on this link in our examples.
-Example 1:
-Here we will query for the maximum length of film grouped by film category from the “film” table of our sample database.
+Example 1: Here we will query for the maximum length of film grouped by film category from the “film” table of our sample database.
 SELECT title
 FROM film
 WHERE length >= ANY(
 	SELECT MAX( length )
 	FROM film
 	INNER JOIN film_category USING(film_id)
 	GROUP BY  category_id );
 <!-- ================================================================== -->
-Example 2:
-Here we will query for the films whose category is either Action(category_id = 1) or Drama(category_id = 7) from the “category” table of our sample database.
+Example 2: Here we will query for the films whose category is either Action(category_id = 1) or Drama(category_id = 7) from the “category” table of our sample database.
 SELECT
 	title,
 	category_id
 FROM
 	film
 INNER JOIN film_category
 		USING(film_id)
 WHERE
 	category_id = ANY(
 		SELECT
 			category_id
 		FROM
 			category
 		WHERE
 			NAME = 'Action'
 			OR NAME = 'Drama'
 	);
 ```
 ## Subquery & CTEs: PostgreSQL – ALL Operator
 %